 Time complexities of enqueue() and dequeue() is O(1).

-The best part of above implementation is, if there is a slot available in queue, then an item can be enqueued in any of the queues, i.e., no wastage of space.
+The best part of the above implementation is, if there is a slot available in the queue, then an item can be enqueued in any of the queues, i.e., no wastage of space.
 This method requires some extra space.
-Space may not be an issue because queue items are typically large, for example queues of employees, students, etc where every item is of hundreds of bytes.
+Space may not be an issue because queue items are typically large, for example, queues of employees, students, etc where every item is of hundreds of bytes.
 For such large queues, the extra space used is comparatively very less as we use three integer arrays as extra space.